Cesar Acevedo

-Cesar Acevedo (born 5 September 1953) is a retired football player from El Salvador and currently head coach of Nuevo San Sebastian.
+Cesar Acevedo (born 5 September 1953) is a Salvadoran football manager and former player who coaches Nuevo San Sebastian.

 Career

 Acevedo spent his entire playing career at FAS in the primera division scoring 47 goals.
 He was part of the FAS squad that won the 1979 CONCACAF Champions' Cup.

-He played for the El Salvador national football team, appearing in the 1978 FIFA World Cup qualifying rounds against Panama on 2 May 1976.
+He played for the El Salvador national team, appearing in the 1978 FIFA World Cup qualifying rounds against Panama on 2 May 1976.

 After he retired from playing, Acevedo began coaching football.
 He has managed the El Salvador youth national teams and club sides including Once Lobos.

 Personal

-He is the younger brother of Salvadoran world cup player Elmer Angel Acevedo.
+He is the younger brother of Salvadoran World Cup player Elmer Acevedo.